tejasvi/markless/README.md

 ### Vim bindings

 The implementation uses the native editor instead of [Custom UI](https://code.visualstudio.com/api/extension-guides/custom-editors).
 All extensions should work as expected _including_ [Neo Vim](https://github.com/asvetliakov/vscode-neovim/).

+### Spec compliant

+The parser follows the Github Flavoured Markdown (thus Commonmark) spec.
+It prevents inconsistency with the formats exported with spec compliant renderers.

 ## Extension Settings